stan-dev/design-docs/designs/0032-stan-output-formats.md

 Structured information includes:

 - The HMC tuning parameters:  metric and stepsize.
 The HMC metric is a symmetric positive definite matrix, either a diagonal or a dense matrix.
 The former is reported as just the vector that is matrix diagonal, the latter is reported as the full matrix.
 The HMC stepsize is a scalar.

-- Stan model variables schema: block, name, type, shape, size, output column name(s)
+- Stan model variables schema: a list of all model variables including: block, name, type, shape, size, output column name(s)

-- Information about the inference engine run:  all information currently jammed into the Stan CSV file header and the closing timing comments.
+- Information about the inference run:  algorithm configuration, Stan version, model compiler version and compile options, and timing information.

-The user interfaces will manage creating and naming the suite of output files.

-Examples go here.

-# Reference-level explanation
-[reference-level-explanation]: #reference-level-explanation

-- limited number of output streams is problematic - instead of passing around per-stream callback writers, we pass around a writer which manages multiple streams and which extends the writer interface in algorithm-specific ways.

-- aggregating all information into a single row's worth of data makes code more difficult to modify.
+## Implementation

+To improve and generalize the outputs and output formats, we propose to:

+- implement new classes which extend the `stan::callbacks::writer` base class in an algorithm-specific fashion and which will be passed in to the `stan::services` layer wrapper functions.
+Like the existing `stan::callbacks::unique_stream_writer`, the algorithm specific writers will manage multiple output streams.
+This will

+- decouple the output format from the writer through the use of formatter callbacks.
+For tabular data we will implement CSV and Apache Arrow formatters.
+For extra-tabular structured data we will implement a JSON formatter.

+For the HMC sampler algorithms we propose to refactor the utility class `stan::servhices::utils::mcmc_writer` into a callback writer, i.e., `stan::callbacks::mcmc_writer`.
-The callback writer is a good design but the `mcmc_writer` class needs to be refactored.
+The callback writer is supplied with a filesystem directory name and data formatters.
-Multiple output files require one callback writer per file.
-These writers are managed by a composite object which manages a set of callback writer objects and defines the appropriate set of output methods needed to dispatch information to the correct writer.
+The calling signatures for services layer wrapper functions to the HMC sampler will take a single `stan::callbacks::mcmc_writer` argument, instead of two `stan::callbacks::writer` arguments.
+The `stan::callbacks::mcmc_writer` class will include the same set of methods as are currently implemented on the `stan::services::utils::mcmc_writer` class.
+For the optimization algorithms, we would need to introduce an `optimization_writer`, likewise for ADVI, we would introduce an `advi_writer`.

+The CSV structured data formatter corresponds pretty directly to the current set of methods on the base callbacks writer class.
+The JSON and Apache Arrow formatters would need to be able to handle lists and dictionaries, for the former, and scalar and vectors of ints and doubles for the latter.

 # Drawbacks
 [drawbacks]: #drawbacks